Import and Export in Blazor Rich Text Editor

 Importing content from Microsoft Word

-The Rich Text Editor provides functionality to import content directly from Microsoft Word documents, preserving the original formatting and structure.
+The Rich Text Editor provides functionality to import content directly from Microsoft Word documents, while preserving the original formatting, structure, and styles.
 This feature ensures a smooth transition of content from Word to the editor, maintaining elements such as headings, lists, tables, and text styles.

 To integrate an ImportWord option into the Rich Text Editor toolbar, you can add it as a custom toolbar items using the items property in toolbarSettings.